biodataprog/GEN220_2020/docs/Bioinformatics/Short_read_aligning.md

 ```
 mkdir -p ~/.html/share
 cd ~/.html/share
-ln -s ~/YOURFOLDERFROM_ANALYSIS .
+ln -s ~/bigdata/Short_read_aligning . # or wherever you were doning
 ```

-Now you can use the URL `http://cluster.hpcc.ucr.edu/~YOURLOGIN/share/`
+Now you can use the URL `http://cluster.hpcc.ucr.edu/~YOURLOGIN/share/Short_read_aligning` and the `.bam` files that are in there.